 Assistant Professor of English

-Aja Martinez, Associate Professor of English and Director of the Writing Program for the Educational Opportunity Program (EOP), is a strong advocate for undergraduate research.
-Professor Martinez received her PhD from the University of Arizona, where she explored her interest in Rhetoric and Composition, specializing in the study of race in literature.
+Aja Martinez, Assistant Professor of English and the Writing Coordinator the Writing Program for the Educational Opportunity Program (EOP), is a strong advocate for undergraduate research.
+Professor Martinez received her PhD from the University of Arizona, where she explored her interest in Rhetoric and Composition, specializing in the study of rhetorics of race and racism.
 Professor Martinez was a McNair Scholar.
 She received mentorship through the program that guided her through graduate school into her professional career.

 Mentorship has a significant resonance to Professor Martinez.
 As an underrepresented minority, she was well aware of the cultural, economic and personal disadvantages she had to face as a student.
 "Graduate school was normally not in the radar for my population."
 To strive beyond these limitations, she sought out mentors that supported her in pursuing her goals.
 Through her experience, Professor Martinez learned that success is achieved through tapping into networks of people and opportunities and mentorship is one of the facets to doing so.

 After being a beneficiary of mentorship herself, Professor Martinez wants to give back.
 At Binghamton University, Professor Martinez strives to prolong the continuum of knowledge from faculty to students.
 She does so by sharing information that she believes could help someone be where she is someday."My labor should be a bridge to make it easier for those behind me."
 Professor Martinez quotes this idea from Gloria Anzaldua, cultural theory scholar and author of This Bridge Called My Back.
 Professor Martinez utilized this same philosophy in her mentorship with Elijah Simmons.